 In its Reply Comments, NCSEA recommended that the Commission direct DEC and DEP to adjust the contingency factor upward to 15-20%, which it believed is more appropriate for a plant in relatively early stages of planning.
+SACE stated in its Reply Comments that it concurred with the Public Staff that the combination of DNCP's limited experience with the Siemens unit and "the very rough nature of the cost estimate" supports the use of a higher contingency factor in determining avoided capacity costs.

-SACE stated in its Reply Comments that it concurred with the Public Staff that the combination of DNCP's limited experience with the Siemens unit and "the very rough nature of the cost estimate" supports the use of a higher contingency factor in determining avoided capacity costs.14 turbines does not change the overall risk profile of the potential project; thus, the same percentage level of contingency is adequate."15 As such, DNCP argued that no adjustments to its estimated avoided capacity costs are needed, including its use of a Siemens as the hypothetical CT.
+In its Reply Comments, DNCP stated that "constructing a simple cycle CT plant is not a new and risky endeavor, but a well-known and documented construction process.
+DNCP contended that switching from GE to Siemens turbines does not change the overall risk profile of the potential project; thus, the same percentage level of contingency is adequate."
+As such, DNCP argued that no adjustments to its estimated avoided capacity costs are needed, including its use of a Siemens as the hypothetical CT.
 DNCP stated that its procurement group is active and experienced in the power plant equipment market and maintains regular dialogue with key manufacturers and vendors of equipment.
 DNCP also explained that it has an experienced construction management department and has historically been able to plan, design, construct, operate, and maintain CT facilities on-time and in-line with its budget estimates.